UMEssen/Body-and-Organ-Analysis/documentation/pacs_integration.md

 docker compose build orthanc rabbitmq worker-gpu
 ```

-Download the [docker-compose.yml](./docker-compose.yml) file and run the following command
+Download the [docker-compose.yml](../docker-compose.yml) file and run the following command
 ```bash
 docker compose up orthanc rabbitmq worker-gpu -d
 ```
 with `worker-gpu` if you want to use a local GPU and `worker` if you have Triton instance running.
 Remove `rabbitmq` in case you already have an instance running.

+### !!!IMPORTANT!!! for Windows users:
+if you are using Windows, substitute the `docker-compose` with `docker -f docker-compose-win.yml` (or rename `docker-compose-win.yml` to `docker-compose.yml`).
+There seems to be a problem with using the environment variables in the paths (as in these [two rows](https://github.com/UMEssen/Body-and-Organ-Analysis/blob/main/docker-compose-win.yml#L45)).
+If that does not work, please substitute the variables with the strings that you have defined in the `.env` files.
+Also, the package seems to be broken if built using Windows, so **please use the images from DockerHub**!

-!!!**IMPORTANT**!!!: if you are using windows, substitute the `docker-compose` with `docker -f docker-compose-win.yml`. `docker-compose-win.yml` has not been tested extensively so if you have any problems please contact us!
+`docker-compose-win.yml` has not been tested extensively so if you have any problems please contact us!

 ### Send a study to the BOA
 You can then add the instance to your PACS of choice by adding `{YOUR_IP}` and the port `4242` to the location manager to your PACS.
 Below there is a screenshot of how this looks in Horos.